sgcook/Surreal-Estate/README.md

 # Surreal Estate

 A property search engine similar to RightMove or Zoopla.
+Users can sign in with facebook and sign out by clicking the blue button in the top right corner.
+Users can view the list of properties and then filter the properties using the sidebar.
+They can search by title, sort by city, price ascending, and price descending.
+They can also save properties.
+By clicking "Saved Properties", users can view saved properties and remove properties "Saved Properties."

 ## Motivation